New Beginnings

 Speaking of alma maters, I found a book that I received at a college reunion, which was nice for a while, but not as meaningful as a yearbook (which I would NEVER suggest that you get rid of).
 So I gave it to a friend who did not attend the reunion.

 It is important to note that these items were not cluttering up my go-to closet.
 The jeans were up in a box on the shelf and not with my daily wear jeans.
-And the High School jacket was at my parent’s place.
+And the High School jacket was at my parents’ place.
 The jewelry was also tucked away and not with the jewelry that I currently wear.

-As you know I am all about clearing the clutter in your wardrobe.
-But it really took a move and many, many years to think about some things and if I really need them at this point in my life.
+As you know, I am all about clearing the clutter in your wardrobe.
+But, it really took a move and many, many years to think about some things, and if I really need them at this point in my life.
 So my challenge to you is to do the same.
-Go beyond your day to day clothes and think about if you really need these items and how they can best be utilized and appreciated.
+Go beyond your day-to-day clothes and think about if you really need these items and how they can best be utilized and appreciated.

-If you still plan to hold on to them, please make sure they are in a place that is not cluttering up your day to day items.
+If you still plan to hold on to them, please make sure they are in a place that is not cluttering up your day-to-day items.

 I would love to hear how it goes.
 Shoot me a note and let me know.
 And remember, I am always here to help.